Smog-Olufolahan/alx-low_level_programming/0x01-variables_if_else_while/README.md

 * A program that prints the alphabet in lowercase, followed by a new line.
 ## 5. Numbers
 * A program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
+## 6. Numberz
+* A program that prints all single digit numbers of base 10 starting from 0, followed by a new line.